section-engineering-education/engineering-education/content/articles/django-celery-tasks/index.md

 #### Creating the HTML files

-Create a folder named `templates` in the projects root directory.
+Create a folder named `templates` in the project's root directory.
 In the `templates` directory created above, create another directory within it named `task` as it will hold the HTML files for our Django `task`.

 1. In the `task` directory created above, create a file named `base.html` and add the code snippets below into it.
 The below code snippet is the base template that other template files will extend from.